Carroll County, Ohio: Economy

-Latest USDA data, (2007), show Carroll County led the state in nursery stock production, and was number ten among counties in the United States.

-Carroll County leads the state in number of Utica Shale Oil Wells permitted or drilled.

 Culture

 The Great Trail Festival, a festival of old fashioned music, arts and crafts, is held near the village of Malvern each year at the end of August and the beginning of September.
 A celebration of Ohio's colonial history, the event focuses particularly on the region's Native American and French heritage, complete with a small herd of buffalo and battle reenactment.

 The Algonquin Mill Fest is another local festival.
 Held 4 miles south of Carrollton on SR 332 at the Algonquin Mill - a pioneer village with one room schoolhouse, steam-powered saw and flour mills, as well as several other historic buildings.
 Hand made arts and crafts are sold, along with flour milled during the festival, a pancake breakfast and chicken barbecue dinners.

 Flight Fest in Malvern is a remote-control airplane competition.